Military Order of Foreign Wars: Membership qualifications

-For the first two years of the MOFW's existence, membership categories were limited to Veteran and Hereditary companions who were either veteran officers or descendant of veteran officers who had served during the American Revolution, War of 1812, War with Tripoli or the Mexican War.
+For the first two years of the MOFW's existence, membership categories were limited to Veteran and Hereditary companions who were either veteran officers or descendants of veteran officers who had served during the American Revolution, War of 1812, War with Tripoli or the Mexican War.
 Service during the American Civil War and the Indian Wars did not qualify as those were considered domestic rather than foreign conflicts.

 In 1896 the membership category of Honorary Companion was created for presidents of the United States and officers who had attained the rank of major general or rear admiral.
 President William McKinley, President Grover Cleveland and Lieutenant General John M. Schofield were among the earliest honorary companions.
 The qualifications for Honorary Companions were later changed to require that officers be equal to or higher than lieutenant general or vice admiral.

 The Spanish–American War of 1898 provided the Order with a great number of new Veteran Companions – particularly the Pennsylvania Commandery which, according to the MOFW Register published in 1900, accounted for over half of the Order's membership.
 Among the individuals who joined the MOFW between 1898 and 1900 were Admiral George Dewey, future president Theodore Roosevelt and future General of the Armies John J. Pershing.
 Most senior officers who served in the Spanish–American War were also veterans of the Civil War, and many belonged to both the MOFW and MOLLUS.

 In 1928, a fourth membership status (junior companion) was created for sons of companions who had not reached the majority age of 21.
 In 1969, companionship was extended to those who served in an enlisted status during a foreign war and were later commissioned.

 In time, the Order's membership qualifications were expanded to include service during conflicts with foreign powers which include, but are not limited to, the War with Spain, World War I, World War II, the Korean War, the Vietnam War, the Gulf War, the War in Iraq and the War in Afghanistan.
 Combat or "in theater" service is not required for membership.

 The membership of the Order and the number of state commanderies over the 100 years of the Order's existence has fluctuated, typically increasing after the end of a war and declining during times of peace.
 The Order's stringent and high eligibility requirements make it difficult for the Order to recruit members in large numbers.
 However, this selectivity has enabled the Order to sustain itself for over 100 years because it continues to fill its ranks with individuals of the highest caliber, patriotism, loyalty, and character.